 - The whole brain and spinal cord

-For certain types of brain or spinal cord tumours, specialists may use stereotactic radiotherapy or radiosurgery (you may hear the names cyberknife or gamma knife).
-Stereotactic radiotherapy machines can deliver radiation beams to the head from about 200 different points.
+For certain types of brain or spinal cord tumours, specialists may use stereotactic radiotherapy or radiosurgery.
+These types of radiotherapy give radiotherapy beams to the head from many different points.
 So they give a very high radiation dose to the tumour but lower doses to the area around the tumour.
 This type of treatment is a very precise treatment given to treat small tumours or tumours that are close to very important structures in the brain.

-There is a whole section on brain tumour chemotherapy with more detail about what will happen and the drugs doctors use.
+We have a section about brain tumour chemotherapy with detailed information about what will happen and the drugs used.

-The links below will take you to information about treatments for different types of primary brain tumours
+The links below take you to information about treatments for different types of primary brain tumours, including

 - Gliomas in children